 The government of Canada recognizes that communities and cities across the country experience labour shortages in many skilled trades occupations.
-Consequently, the Federal Skilled Trades Class (FSTC, formerly known as the Federal Skilled Trades Program) is the only federal economic immigration program that singles out workers in particular occupations.
+Consequently, the Federal Skilled Trades Class (FSTC, formerly known as the Federal Skilled Trades Program) is the only federal economic immigration program that singles out workers in trades occupations.

 Who is it for?